mattmccormick/docs/craigslist_problems.md

 # Craigslist Problems

- Common Craigslist problems are being "flagged" or "deleted".
-This is when your ad is removed from the site before the expiration due to a Craigslist robot removing it, or from a user flagging it as "prohibited".
-Craigslist does not disclose the reason for removal - this page will describe common reasons for an ad being flagged.
+ Common Craigslist problems are being "flagged" or "ghosted".
+Flagging is when a Craigslist viewer marks your ad as "Prohibited".
+Ghosting is when a Craigslist robot detects your ad as being against the rules and makes it invisible.
+Craigslist does not disclose the reason for removal.
+This page will describe common reasons for an ad being flagged or ghosted.
  <br>
- ##Causes of Flagging
+ ##Causes
 This may occur for any of the following reasons:
 - Posting identical content within 48 hours
 - Posting content in multiple cities (even if the content is different)